 Figure 6.12.3.2-1: UE discovery, selection and access for hosting network using UE Configuration Update procedure

+0. During initial registration of the UE, the home network (UDM) may provide to serving network (AMF) as part subscription information with Nudm_SDM_Get service operation response, an indication whether the AMF is allowed to provide available hosting network information to UE to discover hosting networks (e.g. when the AMF belongs to home network) or an indication to the AMF to send the list of available hosting networks to the UDM first for authorization and then send the authorized list of hosting networks received from the UDM to the UE.

 1. UE triggers Registration Request (Mobility Update) to TAC change and Registration procedure completes.

 2. Serving Network detects that the UE moved to area (TA, cell id) where localized service is offered.
+The serving network's AMF may trigger Nudm_SDM_Get service operation to the UDM including a list of hosting network, if UDM had provided an indication at step 0 to send the list of hosting network information for authorization before sending them to the UE.
+The UDM then responds back with the list of hosting network that the AMF is authorized to provide to the UE.

-3. When localized services are available, the serving network using UE Configuration Update may provide UE with information of available hosting network(s) and other information as well as trigger the UE to perform scanning of hosting network(s) and if needed also provide the UE a trigger for the UE to determine whether to it needs to initiate change to SNPN selection mode.
+3. When localized services are available, the serving network AMF using UE Configuration Update for access and mobility management related parameters may provide UE with information of available hosting network(s) and other information as well as trigger the UE to perform scanning of hosting network(s) and if needed also provide the UE a trigger for the UE to determine whether to it needs to initiate change to SNPN selection mode.
+Depending on localized service information user has acquired by means out of scope of 3GPP, such as QR code in entrance ticket and information of available hosting network(s) received from serving network, a list of hosting network(s) and localized service information may be available in the UE to seek user consent, e.g., for manual selection.

 4. Depending on information, received in step 3 the UE may select and connect to hosting network directly or using NWu.